 I know he’s 11 because the summer his mom and I were 40-year-old swim team moms, our jokes about our geriatric pregnancies flew off the blocks faster than our freestylers.
-Her belly got bigger and mine didn’t.
+Then, her belly got bigger and mine didn’t.

 Today is Pregnancy and Infant Loss Remembrance Day.
 If you’ve lost a baby, I hope reading this tends to your heart the way writing it tended to mine.